dekuNukem/ATX4VC/README.md

 ![Alt text](photos/coffee.jpeg)

-You can also just use it as a multi-voltage bench PSU for testing and diagnostics.
+You can also use it as a multi-voltage bench PSU for testing and diagnostics.

 Here it powers a Macintosh Plus motherboard with +12, +5, and -12V.